 Available specifications for this guitar are fairly limited, with little information published by Dallas Arbiter, Matsumoku, or indeed the other distributors that sold (effectively) the same model.
-The fretboard is rosewood, but the body and neck woods are currently unknow.
+The fretboard is rosewood, but the body and neck woods are currently unknown.

 The Jedson Jet model 4444 was described as follows in the 71/72 Dallas Arbiter catalogue